Why Eco-friendly Art?

 Acrylic paint, or, if you prefer, synthetic polymer, is basically colour pigment suspended in a liquid plastic made up of plasticisers, silicone oils, de-foamers, and stabilisers, which results in a product that can stick to or dry on any surface.
 Anything made of acrylic is synthetic; it is not a natural substance but produced in a factory from chemicals that come from planet-warming fuels like crude oil, natural gas, or coal.

-Plastic production has increased significantly in recent decades, with an estimated 400 million metric tonnes (tuns) of plastic produced worldwide each year.
+Plastic production has increased significantly in recent decades, with an estimated 400 million metric tonnes of plastic produced worldwide each year.
 The impact of this mass production has been devastating, with the most significant concern being the generation of micro-plastics and nano-plastics.

 If you want to learn more about plastic production, you will find many step-by-step guides online to help you understand the process.

+When we wash paint brushes in the sink, we send billions of micro and nano scale plastic particles down the drain.
+Those particles are non-biodegradable and pose a host of dangers to humans, animals, and plant life.
 The water from your sink becomes domestic wastewater, which flows through the sewerage system to wastewater treatment plants, where it is treated before being discharged into other bodies of water.
 Wastewater treatment plants act as a collection point for various contaminants, which include micro-plastics and nano-plastics.
 Unfortunately, at this point in time, treated wastewater does not include successful extraction of all micro and nano-plastics, leading to contamination, as you will discover.

 First, what are micro and nano-plastics?